Written by Naina Mahajan, a grade 6 student (written in 2022)

-The selection process has numerous steps of evaluation and consideration.
+The selection process has many steps of evaluation and consideration.

 It begins with an initial appraisal of the various sketches or designs submitted to them, as well as the themes of the display.
-It concludes after various exchanges between the expert committee and the participants, after assessing three-dimensional models of each tableau.
+It concludes after various meetings between the expert committee and the participants, after looking at the three-dimensional models of each tableau.

-At each stage of the selection, there is some amount of elimination and shortlisting done.
+At each stage of the selection, some of the ideas and designs are eliminated and shortlisted.